bic-berkeley/psych-214-fall-2016/pca_solution.rst

 .. nbplot::

-    >>> #- Calculate scalar projection coefficients for projecting X onto U
+    >>> #- Calculate scalar projections for projecting X onto U
     >>> #- Put results into array C.
     >>> C = U.T.dot(X)

-Remember, each row of ``C`` is a full volume of projection coefficients, one row per principal component.
+Remember, each row of ``C`` is a full volume of scalar projections, one row per principal component.

 Reconstruct these rows as volumes by taking the transpose of ``C`` and reshaping the first dimension length ``N`` to the original three dimensions of